FNA-XNA/docs/docs/appendix/Appendix-B:-FNA-on-Consoles.md

 # Appendix B: FNA on Consoles

-FNA supports deploying to Xbox and Nintendo Switch via NativeAOT.
+FNA supports deploying to consoles via NativeAOT.
 FNA does not have any private branches for each platform; the public master branch of FNA is exactly what is used to ship for these targets.
 The platform code is contained entirely in SDL and the NativeAOT bootstrap.

 ***